TLSenz/Rust-File-Explorer/README.md

 - **Search Files:** Search for files on your disk (note: the search is currently disk-based and may not be as fast as desired).

 ### Performance:
-The search functionality is currently slower compared to the Windows File Explorer when searching the entire disk.
+The search functionality is currently a bit faster compared to the Windows File Explorer when searching the entire disk.
 Improvements are planned for future releases to enhance search speed and efficiency.
+Another Problem right now is that right now that you have to type the intire file name with the file type to get the Result

 ### Tech Stack:
 - **Backend:** Rust